 The simple answer in 2021 is on average five (5) to nine (9) months for not self-employed taxpayers and about 7 months to a year and a half for self-employed taxpayers or those with complex financials.

 Some more complex Offers In Compromise may take up to two years to get resolved.
-Usually these are self-employment cases with a lot of variables.
-It is very rare in 2021 that they take this long anymore and as of recently the IRS has sped up processing of an Offer In Compromise.
+Usually, these are self-employment cases with a lot of variables.
+It is very rare in 2021 that they take this long anymore and as of recently, the IRS has sped up the processing of an Offer In Compromise.
 Here we will get more into the details on how long an IRS Offer In Compromise will take.

 Does the IRS have two years to finish your Offer In Compromise?

-The two year rule for IRS Offer In Compromise goes like this: The IRS has to make a decision within two years, your settlement is deemed accepted.
+The two-year rule for IRS Offer In Compromise goes like this: The IRS has to make a decision within two years, your settlement is deemed accepted.
 In the thousands of cases we have done at TRP, we never have had an Offer accepted in this way.
 The IRS seems to always respond.
-However, this is another reason to send your Offer in by Certified mail with return receipt.
-If you will be the lucky one to win by way of the 2 year no-response rule, better make sure you have proof of mailing it.
+However, this is another reason to send your Offer in by Certified mail with a return receipt.
+If you will be the lucky one to win by way of the 2-year no-response rule, better make sure you have proof of mailing it.

 What is Considered a “Decision” by the IRS within two (2) years?